 Once Affidavits of Records have been filed and exchanged, all parties to a lawsuit must submit to a Questioning Under Oath (a "Questioning").
 A Questioning is a process where you are required to answer questions put to you by the Defendant's lawyer relating to your claim.
 The questions and answers are recorded by a Court Reporter, and a transcript is created.
-This allows the other side to obtain further information from you about your claim and learn what your evidence will be if your claim proceeds to trial the transcript can be used as evidence.
+This allows the other side to obtain further information from you about your claim and learn what your evidence will be if your claim proceeds to trial.
+If your claim proceeds to trial the transcript can be used as evidence.